According to research by the Royal Veterinary College, Staffordshire Bull Terriers are not more aggressive than non-Staffordshire Bull Terriers.

 To put it simply, are Staffies good with other dogs?
 No, they aren’t because they are independent, dominant, and prey-oriented.
 They are also playful, but during playtimes, they may show aggressiveness that could harm smaller breeds.

-Why Aren’t Saffies Good With Other Dogs?
+Why Aren’t American Staffordshire Terriers Good With Other Dogs?

 I’d like to explore this question further and help you better understand their likelihood of getting even with another breed or dog of the same breed.